ga-wdi-lessons/css-flexbox/readme.md

 </details>

-> The tough part is that how to vertically center a element depends on its context.
+The tough part is that how to vertically center a element depends on its context meaning that an element has to look to its parent and then align itself; siblings start to make this very difficult.
 Depending on your situation, one or more of the above techniques could work.
 [Here's an enlightening post on the matter](https://css-tricks.com/centering-in-the-unknown/).

 ### Flexbox to the Rescue